pilipalaio/rezbuild/README.md

     env.PYTHONPATH.append("{root}/site-packages")
 ```

-Then, run this command in the root directory
+Then, run this command in the root directory `rez build -i`.
-`rez build -i`

 After that, this package will be installed as a rez package.

 2.Install by source for rez